oawonuga92/Music-Recommendation-Using-FP-Growth-ML-algortihm/README.md

 1. Data-preprocessing
 2. Exploratory Data Analysis
 3. Data visualization
-4. Association rule mining (ARM)
+4. Association rule mining (ARM) using FP growth algorithm

-The methodology is implemented programmatically on with pyspark i.e python API for Apache Spark framework.
-Pyspark is employed for data exploration actions and transformations because it is well suited to handle big data mining tasks due to its flexible, scalable, and fast execution
+The methodology is implemented programmatically with pyspark i.e python API for Apache Spark framework.
+Pyspark is employed for this project is well suited to handle big data mining tasks due to its flexible, scalable, and fast execution

 Data preprocessing
 --------------------